By Sue Rodman

 Crossroads Christmas Carol: This ragtag band performs a funny rendition of Dicken’s A Christmas Carol in just thirty minutes!
 This program is done outside, so if it’s cold, bring an extra scarf.

-The Polar Express in 4-D: Take a ride to the North Pole aboard the Polar Express.
-In this 12 minute movie, you’ll smell hot chocolate, feel the snow and take an exhilarating train ride that feels like a roller coaster.
+Ice Age: A Mammoth Christmas 4-D: This hilarious adventure featured in 3-D with added in-theater effects transports you back to the Ice Age.
 This is one of the most popular attractions, so make sure you get there a bit early to ensure a seat.
 As with most of the attractions, crowds are lighter earlier in the day, so maybe plan this one first.

 Snow Angel Snowfall and Fireworks: The Snow Angel descends like Tinkerbell from the castle.
 That part of the show is a bit campy, but the snow fall and fireworks display is fantastic.
 I don’t think I’ve ever seen fireworks through snow.
 The best place to be for this show is in front of the Toy Store or the Candy Store.
 The Snow Angel comes from Memorial Hall, so you may want to be on the side across from the stores to see her.
 The Fireworks are in front of the Mountain, so the best place to be is in front of the store.
 There is a snow machine next to the Toy Store, so for maximum snow, situate yourself underneath it.